AleksanderB-hub/ContrastSkill/README.md

 ### Supervised Contrastive Intermediate Trained Models

 To facilitate reproducibility, we released each of the Stage 2 models.
 Models can be accessed here: BERT (https://huggingface.co/Aleksandruz/ContrastSkill_BERT), RoBERTa (https://huggingface.co/Aleksandruz/ContrastSkill_RoBERTa), JobBERTa (https://huggingface.co/Aleksandruz/ContrastSkill_JobBERTa).
-To work properly, these shoudl be downloaded and uploaded into the ContrastSkill directory under
+To work properly, these shoudl be downloaded and uploaded into the ContrastSkill directory (i.e., Models)

-Dummy examples for pre-training data are provided in the Data folder.
+Dummy examples for Stage 2 training data are provided in the Data folder.

 ## LLM baselines
 For LLM baselines, refer to LLM-baseline.ipynb